TomMladenov/indi-viewer/README.md

 the PyIndi.BaseClient are caught and displayed in a QTextBrowser widget.
 When properties of devices are no longer available they are removed from the treeview.

-A screenshot of the GUI is illustrated below:
+A screenshot of the GUI running next to KStars is illustrated below:

 ![screenshot](img/screenshot.png)